mediaelch/mediaelch-doc/docs/source/renaming.rst

 MediaElch is able to rename your files and folders on a given pattern.
-The "Renamer" allows you to build up a solid directory structure to organize your movies, tv shows and more.
+The "Renamer" allows you to build up a solid directory structure to organize your movies, TV shows and more.

 .. figure:: images/features/renamer-button.png
    :align: center
    :alt: Renamer Button

-   The renamer button becomes active if items (movies/tv shows/...) are selected.
+   The renamer button becomes active if items (movies/TV shows/...) are selected.

 You are able to define how your files and folders should be named.